Permanente Quarry: Initial operations

 In the 1890s, R. A Swayne purchased 160 acres of land at the headwaters of Permanente Creek.
 He planted vineyards, built a winery and other buildings, expending about $25,000 in the process.
 When that venture failed, Swayne sold the property for $1500.
 Granite Rock Company of Watsonville bought it from the subsequent owner for $2500 to mine the limestone.
-In 1902 the Alvarado Sugar Company contracted with Granite Rock to produce 5,000 tons of limestone to be shipped at the rate of two carloads per day.
+In 1902, the Alvarado Sugar Company contracted with Granite Rock to produce 5,000 tons of limestone to be shipped at the rate of two carloads per day.
 The Alvarado (now Newark, CA) plant was the first sugar beet factory in the country.

-A state mining report in 1906 lists it as the El Dorado Sugar Company Quarry, located in Section 18 of Township 7 S, Range 2 W. That location is approximately 1.8 miles west of the end of Stevens Creek Blvd.
+A state mining report in 1906 lists it as the El Dorado Sugar Company Quarry, located in Section 18 of Township 7 S, Range 2 W. That location is approximately 1.8 miles west of the end of Stevens Creek Boulevard.
 The rock was transported nine miles by wagon to Mountain View, where it was then loaded onto Southern Pacific Railroad trains at a rate of 30-60 tons per day in the dry season.
 The rock was taken to the sugar factory in Alviso where it was burned into quicklime and used to refine sugar.
 The stone was described as, "being good road material as it was in small pieces that would not require further grinding".

-In 1906 the sugar refining industry was using much of the limestone quarried in California and only a small amount was used in road construction.
+In 1906, the sugar refining industry was using much of the limestone quarried in California and only a small amount was used in road construction.
 Large amounts were also used for the manufacture of Portland cement.

-In 1908 Southern Pacific Railroad completed the Mayfield Cutoff which ran from Mayfield (now part of Palo Alto), along the west side of the Santa Clara Valley to Los Gatos.
-There was a stop at Monta Vista where the tracks crossed Stevens Creek Road.
+In 1908, Southern Pacific Railroad completed the Mayfield Cutoff which ran from Mayfield (now part of Palo Alto), along the west side of the Santa Clara Valley to Los Gatos.
+There was a stop at Monta Vista where the tracks crossed Stevens Creek Boulevard.
 This eliminated the nine-mile wagon journey between the quarry and the railroad.

 The operation continued intermittently until 1934.